apache/flink/docs/ops/security-ssl.md

 ### Example: Two-node cluster

 * Generate two keystores, one for each node, and copy them to the filesystem on the respective node.
-Also copy the pulic key of the CA (which was used to sign the certificates in the keystore) as a Java truststore on both the nodes
+Also copy the public key of the CA (which was used to sign the certificates in the keystore) as a Java truststore on both the nodes
-* Configure `conf/flink-conf.yaml` to pick up these files
+* Configure conf/flink-conf.yaml to pick up these files

 #### Node 1
 {% highlight yaml %}
 security.ssl.enabled: true
 security.ssl.keystore: /usr/local/node1.keystore
-security.ssl.keystore-password: password
+security.ssl.keystore-password: abc123
-security.ssl.key-password: password
+security.ssl.key-password: abc123
 security.ssl.truststore: /usr/local/ca.truststore
-security.ssl.truststore-password: password
+security.ssl.truststore-password: abc123
 {% endhighlight %}

 #### Node 2
 {% highlight yaml %}
 security.ssl.enabled: true
 security.ssl.keystore: /usr/local/node2.keystore
-security.ssl.keystore-password: password
+security.ssl.keystore-password: abc123
-security.ssl.key-password: password
+security.ssl.key-password: abc123
 security.ssl.truststore: /usr/local/ca.truststore
-security.ssl.truststore-password: password
+security.ssl.truststore-password: abc123
 {% endhighlight %}

 * Restart the Flink components to enable SSL for all of Flink's internal communication
-* Verify by accessing the JobManager's UI using https url.
-The TaskManager's path in the UI should show `akka.ssl.tcp://` as the protocol
+* Verify by accessing the jobmanager's UI using https url.
+The taskmanager's path in the UI should show akka.ssl.tcp:// as the protocol
-* The blob server and TaskManager's data communication can be verified from the log files
+* The blob server and taskmanager's data communication can be verified from the log files

 ## YARN Deployment
 The keystores and truststore can be deployed in a YARN setup in multiple ways depending on the cluster setup.
 Following are two ways to achieve this